ZweiEuro/sim_anim/docs/Alpha/doc.md

 Phillip Stranger  11807773  phillip.stranger@student.tugraz.at

+Notes from ass2:

+Angular momentum visualization: we have no angular momentum.

+Seperated Update rate and time delta multiplier.

+Implemented FPS updater (do not switch this around to much the internal timer might not like it).

+Notes for final release:

+Force Field checkbox added.

+Object path is shown in debug mode.

+Toggle box for euler / RK4

+Step size h slider for euler/RK4

 ## 0. Needed libraries:
 Firstly on ubuntu community repository (universe) need to be enabled.
 (Tutorial: https://www.linuxshelltips.com/enable-universe-repository-ubuntu/)